-Now that some of our Canine Critics’ Awards winners from 2020 have enjoyed their week-long reward and have sent us back their dog-friendly cottage reviews, we thought why not collate them into a woof-worthy bitesize blog to see what they were barking about?
+Now that most of our Canine Critics’ Awards winners from 2020 have enjoyed their week-long reward and have sent us back their dog-friendly cottage reviews, we thought why not collate them into a woof-worthy blog to see what they were barking about?

 From the Isle of Skye all the way down to the Isle of Wight, as well as some places in between, we’ll keep you pup-to-date with all the Critics’ antics, whether you like the idea of finding dinosaur footprints, cooling off under waterfalls or heading to model villages to try and convince yourself that you’re not just a little sausage dog!